-Forging helps reduce problems caused by porosity, which may occur during the casting process as bubbles of gas become trapped inside molten metal.
+Forging helps reduce problems caused by porosity, which may occur during the casting process as bubbles of gas become trapped inside the molten metal.
 By compressing hot metal, forging permits the removal of these defects (which sometimes weaken cast metal parts).
 Thus, well-forged parts usually demonstrate better strength and impact resistance.
-Depending upon the manufacturing environment and the degree of automation, forging often proves more cost-effective and permits closer tolerances than casting.
+Depending on the manufacturing environment and the degree of automation, forging often proves more cost-effective and permits closer tolerances than casting.
 This process represents a flexible, popular alternative for metal fabrication.

 The process of metal forging offers a number of advantages for manufacturers.
 Whether you seek forged metals in high volumes or smaller quantities, you’ll obtain a number of benefits.

 Compared with castings, extrusions or machined bar stock, forging sometimes furnishes a cost-effective alternative.
 This process reduces the time required to generate a metal part.

 Additionally, forging typically provides an opportunity for the manufacturer to improve the strength of the metal component.
 Whether forging stainless steel or relying upon aluminum forgings, a manufacturer by using this process may enhance leak resistance in some items.
 It may help strengthen thin metal surfaces in some products, reducing leaking potential.